 If you’re a trucker who’s been injured on the job, a qualified truck accident attorney in Passaic County, NJ from our firm can help you file a third-party injury claim and/or a workers’ compensation claim.

 To win an injury claim, we must connect your accident to the negligence of a third party or another driver.
 For example, if we can prove that another driver on the road behaved recklessly or had been driving under the influence at the time of your accident, we may be able to help you collect compensation for your injuries through a third-party injury lawsuit.

-You can count on a New Jersey truck driver injury lawyer from our firm to:
+You can count on New Jersey truck driver injury lawyers from our firm to:

-While you may not sue your employer for a work-related accident, a truck driver work accident attorney in Passaic County, NJ at Camili & Capo, PA can help you to collect the compensation you need and deserve through a New Jersey workers’ compensation claim.
+While you may not sue your employer for a work-related accident, New Jersey truck driver injury lawyers at Camili & Capo, PA can help you to collect the compensation you need and deserve through a New Jersey workers’ compensation claim.

 Please contact a New Jersey truck driver accident attorney at our firm right away if you or a loved one has suffered work-related trucking injuries.
 Seriously injured truckers typically miss work while they heal.
 Payments for lost income and medical bills under workers’ comp or other insurance policies may be held up while an inquiry is conducted or while insurers negotiate culpability.
 Don’t put your financial stability in their hands.
 Consult with a skilled trucker’s personal injury and workers’ compensation lawyer at Camili & Capo, PA so we can help you collect compensation for all accident-related injuries and losses, including:

 If you’ve been injured while on the job and would like our assistance in filing a claim and obtaining compensation, please don’t hesitate to call or fill out our convenient online contact form.
 In the event that you retain our services, we promise to work tirelessly to secure the highest possible settlement for your injuries, and you won’t owe us a dime unless we win.